The numbers are out.

 This is just one of many major shifts in donor behavior, but its impact and ramifications are clear: Even the sector’s behemoths face competitive threats and the draining effects of donor abandonment.
 Charities of all sizes and across all segments rely on large bases of generous givers.
 But as new generations of donors gain financial means, and as the interests and giving preferences of existing donors transform, so must charities’ fundraising strategies.

 What remains constant is the need for engagement.
 However, shifts in technology mean that connecting with donors requires new mediums of engagement that are accessible, relevant and appealing.
-For most organizations, antiquated tactics like telethons, telephone solicitation and direct mail campaigns no longer suffice.
+For most organizations, antiquated tactics like telethons, telephone solicitation, and direct mail campaigns no longer suffice.
 Effectively competing for funds now demands an adaptive and strategic approach—one that clearly and creatively communicates outcomes; one that creates an impassioned community of advocates; and one that, ultimately, transforms these advocates into a strong base of donors for sustained fundraising growth.

-Moving forward, savvy and successful organizations will be those that not only adapt strategically, but also tactically.
-Digital platforms—online donation portals, mobile-friendly sites, text and email campaigns, social media campaigns—offer the ability to constantly and creatively engage existing and potential donors, as well as build online communities of advocates and financial supporters.
+Moving forward, savvy and successful organizations will be those that not only adapt strategically but also tactically.
+Digital platforms—online donation portals, mobile-friendly sites, text and email campaigns, social media campaigns—offer the ability to constantly and creatively engage existing and potential donors, as well as building online communities of advocates and financial supporters.
 Just as importantly, they provide donors with ease and accessibility for actually making donations.
 With 8.9 percent growth in overall online donations during 2014, a strong online presence is now essential for nonprofits.

 Still, staying relevant in today’s highly competitive environment requires constant tactical innovation.
-From fun and engaging social media campaigns like the ALS Ice Bucket Challenge, to the rise of community-building giving days like #GivingTuesday, organizations are starting to realize that aside from large gifts, big results can come from outside-the-box fundraising initiatives that encourage peer-to-peer giving.
+From fun and engaging social media campaigns like the ALS Ice Bucket Challenge to the rise of community-building giving days like #GivingTuesday, organizations are starting to realize that aside from large gifts, big results can come from outside-the-box fundraising initiatives that encourage peer-to-peer giving.
 Expect to see more nonprofits pushing the creative bounds and achieving new levels of success in the year ahead.

 Article reprinted from the BDO Nonprofit Standard blog and “Nonprofit Standard” newsletter (Spring 2015).
 Written by Laurie De Armond, CPA, Partner.
 Copyright © 2015 BDO USA, LLP.
 All rights reserved. www.bdo.com.